 The Kentucky United Nations Assembly (KUNA)

-KUNA is a three day experiential learning conference in which students participate directly in simulated international diplomacy.
+KUNA is a three-day experiential learning conference in which students participate directly in simulated international diplomacy.
 As Ambassadors emulating the culture and representing diverse interests of UN member countries from around the world, students dive deeply into the culture of another nation and are encouraged to re-examine the world from another perspective.
 Students develop solutions for international issues by writing, presenting, debating, and voting on proposals.
 Students also celebrate cultural diversity by presenting aspects of their chosen country’s culture at the Global Village and International Stage.
-Officers elected by students serve as conference leadership, supported by YMCA professionals, advisers, alumni and parent volunteers.
+Officers elected by students serve as conference leadership, supported by YMCA professionals, advisers, alumni, and parent volunteers.
 KUNA offers students the opportunity to experience the richness of cultures from around the world, develop empathy, and hone their critical thinking skills while engaging with a wide variety of perspectives and global issues.
-For More information please contact the sponsors.

-This is an “invitation only” club for 8th grade students.
-This small group of select 8th graders are in charge of design, organization, and creation of the current yearbook.
-Student develop skills in photo editing and general design and publishing skills for print materials.
-For more information please contact the club sponsors.
+This is an “invitation only” club for 8th-grade students.
+This small group of select 8th graders is in charge of design, organization, and creation of the current yearbook.
+Students develop skills in photo editing and general design and publishing skills for print materials.